-- 18. By reason of this uniform conduct applicable to PLAINTIFF and all CALIFORNIA CLASS Members, DEFENDANT committed acts of unfair competition in violation of the California Unfair Competition Law, Cal.
-Bus. & Prof. Code §§ 17200, et seq. (the "UCL"), by engaging in a company-wide policy and procedure which failed to accurately calculate and record all missed meal and rest periods by PLAINTIFF and other CALIFORNIA CLASS Members, and failed to pay PLAINTIFF and other CALIFORNIA CLASS Members the correct overtime rate.
+- 23. By reason of this uniform conduct applicable to PLAINTIFFS and all CALIFORNIA CLASS Members, DEFENDANT committed acts of unfair competition in violation of the California Unfair Competition Law, Cal.
+Bus. & Prof. Code §§ 17200, et seq. (the "UCL"), by engaging in a company-wide policy and procedure which failed to accurately calculate and record all missed meal and rest periods by PLAINTIFFS and other CALIFORNIA CLASS Members, and failed to pay PLAINTIFFS and other CALIFORNIA CLASS Members the correct overtime rate.
 The proper recording of these employees' missed meal and rest breaks, and proper payment of minimum wages and overtime, is the DEFENDANT'S burden.
-As a result of DEFENDANT'S intentional disregard of the obligation to meet this burden, DEFENDANT failed to properly pay all required compensation for work performed by the members of the CALIFORNIA CLASS and violated the California Labor Code and regulations promulgated thereunder as herein alleged. - 19.
-Specifically as to PLAINTIFF's pay, she was from time to time unable to take off duty meal and rest breaks and was not fully relieved of duty for her rest and meal periods, and was required to keep a communication device on while on those breaks.
-PLAINTIFF was required to perform work as ordered by DEFENDANT for more than five (5) hours during a shift without receiving an off-duty meal break.
-Further, DEFENDANT failed to provide PLAINTIFF with a second off-duty meal period each workday in which he was required by DEFENDANT to work ten (10) hours of work.
-When DEFENDANT provided PLAINTIFF with a rest break, they required PLAINTIFF to remain on the premises, on-duty and on-call carrying a communications device, for the rest break.
-PLAINTIFF therefore forfeited meal and rest breaks without additional compensation and in accordance with DEFENDANT'S strict corporate policy and practice.

-DEFENDANTS also provided PLAINTIFF with a paystub that failed to accurately display PLAINTIFF's correct time worked and wages, as well as payments for missed meal and rest periods for certain pay periods in violation of Cal.
+As a result of DEFENDANT'S intentional disregard of the obligation to meet this burden, DEFENDANT failed to properly pay all required compensation for work performed by the members of the CALIFORNIA CLASS and violated the California Labor Code and regulations promulgated thereunder as herein alleged. - 24.
+Specifically, as to PLAINTIFFS' pay, they were from time to time unable to take off duty meal and rest breaks and were not fully relieved of duty for their rest and meal periods.
+PLAINTIFFS were required to perform work as ordered by DEFENDANT for more than five (5) hours during a shift without receiving an off-duty meal break.
+Further, DEFENDANT failed to provide PLAINTIFFS with a second off-duty meal period each workday in which they were required by DEFENDANT to work ten (10) hours of work.
+When DEFENDANT provided PLAINTIFFS with a rest break, they required PLAINTIFFS to remain on the premises, on-duty and on-call, for the rest break.
+PLAINTIFFS therefore forfeited meal and rest breaks without additional compensation and in accordance with DEFENDANT'S strict corporate policy and practice.
+Further, as a result of DEFENDANT's unlawful policy to only pay overtime wages for pre-approved overtime hours, PLAINTIFFS were not fully compensated for all time spent working for and under DEFENDANT's control.
+Moreover, DEFENDANT also provided PLAINTIFFS with a paystub that failed to accurately display PLAINTIFFS' correct time worked and wages, as well as payments for missed meal and rest periods for certain pay periods in violation of Cal.
 Lab.
 Code § 226(a).
-To date, DEFENDANT have not fully paid PLAINTIFF the overtime compensation still owed to them or any penalty wages owed to them under Cal.
+To date, DEFENDANT has not fully paid PLAINTIFFS the overtime compensation still owed to them or any penalty wages owed to them under Cal.
 Lab.
 Code § 203.
-The amount in controversy for PLAINTIFF individually does not exceed the sum or value of \$75,000.
+The amount in controversy for PLAINTIFFS individually do not exceed the sum or value of \$75,000.